 You took the risk, you tried it, didn’t work for you.
 That’s fine.
-After all, macOS betas are not perfect, so you might try again once the official version is released — with every feature refined and perfected.
-Until then, let’s roll back to Mojave.
+If you tried the official version of Catalina — with every feature refined and perfected — and didn’t like it, don’t hesitate to roll back to Mojave.

-The new macOS 10.15 Catalina is coming out in fall 2019.
+The new macOS 10.15 Catalina has been released in October 2019.
 The Apple community is pretty excited about all the bells and whistles Catalina is bringing along.
-The new shape of iTunes, porting iOS apps to macOS, and an extended workspace with the Sidecar feature — only a small part of what’s coming.
+The new shape of iTunes, porting iOS apps to macOS, and an extended workspace with the Sidecar feature seem pretty amazing.